cosmos/ethermint/CONTRIBUTING.md

 ## <span id="adr">Architecture Decision Records (ADR)</span>

-When proposing an architecture decision for the SDK, please create an [ADR](https://github.com/cosmos/ethermint/blob/development/docs/architecture/README.md) so further discussions can be made.
+When proposing an architecture decision for Ethermint, please create an [ADR](https://github.com/cosmos/ethermint/blob/development/docs/architecture/README.md) so further discussions can be made.
 We are following this process so all involved parties are in agreement before any party begins coding the proposed implementation.
 If you would like to see some examples of how these are written refer